 Drop one of these super-simple cleaning tablets in the reservoir with some water to thoroughly clean before storage.
-This is an essential gift for any hikers with any brand of water reservoir, like my favorite from Osprey.
+This is an essential gift for any hikers with any brand of hydration pack like my favorite from Osprey.

 Tenacious Repair Tape comes in many colors to best match the gear you’re repairing!

-I like to keep a few extras down in my bag on every hike (carrying extra food is part of the 10 essentials guidelines!).
+I like to keep a few extras down in my bag on every hike (carrying extra food is part of the ten essentials guidelines!).

 This CLIF Bar variety pack has some of my favorite flavors like Peanut Butter Banana and Chocolate Chip.
-This is the perfect gift for any hiker and makes for a perfect stocking stuffer.
+This is the perfect gift for any hiker and makes for an ideal stocking stuffer.

 We’ve all used Ziploc plastic bags.
 They are perfect for storing sandwiches and snacks on the trail.
 But they aren’t eco-friendly at all!